 Consistent with the principles set out in the EP Act, EPA may disclose publicly the names of people who are the subject of infringement notices or breaches of the EP Act, whether such people are involved as owners, directors or officers of businesses responsible for breaching the EP Act or in their capacity as individuals.

 Publication of details of the identity and behaviour of individuals involved in environmentally detrimental activity is central to EPA's obligations to enforce the EP Act in a transparent and open manner.

 Under the EP Act, EPA seeks to achieve public awareness of matters relevant to enforcement in order to influence the attitude and behaviour of people whose actions may have adverse environmental impacts.

 This disclosure is also designed to keep affected communities and the Victorian public aware of the enforcement actions undertaken by EPA.

-People have a right to access and correct personal information that EPA holds about them.
-There may be some circumstances where access to information cannot be granted as it may compromise the privacy of another individual or for other reasons set out in the Freedom of Information Act 1982.
+Most requests to access and/or correct personal information held by EPA are processed in accordance with the Freedom of Information Act 1982 (Vic) (FOI Act).
+There may be some circumstances where access to information cannot be granted as it may compromise the privacy of another individual or for other reasons set out in the FOI Act.

 Futher information is available on our Freedom of information page.

 EPA will give you the option of not identifying yourself unless this prevents EPA from undertaking its functions and activities.
 For example, EPA does not require you to identify yourself when accessing its website.